allegroai/clearml-server/README.md

 ### Configuring the Non-Responsive Experiments Watchdog Thresholds

-The non-responsive experiment watchdog monitors experiments that were not updated for a given period of time, and marks them as `aborted`.
-The watchdog is always active with a default of 7200 seconds (2 hours).
+The non-responsive experiment watchdog, monitors experiments that were not updated for a given period of time, and marks them as `aborted`.
+The watchdog is always active with a default of 7200 seconds (2 hours) of inactivity threshold.

-To change the watchdog's timeouts, place a `services.conf` file under `/opt/trains/config`, containing for example:
+To change the watchdog's timeouts, place a `services.conf` file under `/opt/trains/config`.

+Sample watchdog configuration file `/opt/trains/config/services.conf`:

     tasks {
         non_responsive_tasks_watchdog {